Coming soon

 This is Part 2 of our two-part series on Supplier Extensions.
 For Part 1 click here.

-Extending through the value chain is the frontier – it is something that has only been successfully executed by a select few.
-However, we believe that extending is the long-term future of vertical software.
-Pushing beyond being a simple tool to a multi-stakeholder platform is the way a Vertical SaaS vendor (“VSV”) can go from being a good company to a once-in-a-generation organization.
-Extending towards the supplier is the best place to try it.
+Extending through the value chain is the frontier.
+It has been successfully executed only by a select few, but I believe it is the long-term future of vertical software.
+Pushing beyond being a simple tool to being a multi-stakeholder platform is the way a Vertical SaaS Vendor (“VSV”) can go from being a good company to a once-in-a-generation icon.
+For most companies, the supplier extension is the best place to try it.

-In Part 1, we introduced the topic and walked through the merchant side offerings in our extension framework.
-We covered finding the correct product offering for merchants and how to look for merchant side network effects.
+In Part 1, we introduced this topic and walked through the merchant-side offerings in our extension framework.
+We covered finding the correct product offering for merchants, and how to look for merchant-side network effects.

-In Part 2 below, we will discuss building out a footprint with suppliers through:
+In Part 2, we will discuss building out a footprint with suppliers through:

 Wedge Offering to Supplier

-The supplier wedge offering provides a way of extending the workflow from the merchant offering.
-In each case, the wedge offering can be the start of a more complete single player offering on the supplier side.
-For instance, the accounts payable automation wedge offering can turn into a more complete accounts receivable offering.
-The procure-to-pay offering may turn into a complete order-to-cash offering for suppliers.
-Supplier credentialing services can turn into complete quality management systems or into insurance or credit products.
+In each of these examples, the wedge offering can be the start of a more complete single-player product on the supplier side.
+For instance, the accounts payable automation wedge can turn into a more complete accounts receivable service.
+The procure-to-pay wedge may turn into a complete order-to-cash offering for suppliers.
+Supplier credentialing services can turn into complete quality management systems, or into insurance or credit products.

 Incumbent Behavior

-Being aware of incumbent behaviors and context, while simultaneously building key traditional nuances (industry specific definitions, conventions and precedent) in digital, will speed adoption.
+Being aware of incumbent behaviors and context, while simultaneously building key traditional nuances in digital (industry-specific definitions, conventions, and precedent), will speed adoption.

 Adding Value

-To overcome this hurdle, it’s important that the VSV adds value to the transaction, the supplier, and the end consumers, rather than just exerting buyer power.
-Further, the VSV should pursue lighthouse suppliers to espouse the value of their new offerings.
-When a VSV utilizes an extension strategy, the mindset needs to shift from merely being an industry participant to an industry platform.
-The more hardcore competitive moves that would serve an earlier stage company will backfire as it makes the jump to platform.
+To overcome this hurdle, it’s also important that the VSV adds value to the transaction, the supplier, and the end consumers, rather than just exerting buyer power.
+The VSV should pursue lighthouse suppliers to sell the value of their new offerings.

 Supplier value propositions typically revolve around: